deejaygraham/deejaygraham.github.io/_posts/2022-11-15-how-to-be-psychic.md

 Incremental Design - rework to match current requirements as they come in.
 Continuous Design - Design all the time - every day / hour.

+Now I've dispensed with the silly clickbait headline to grab your attention, the rest of my talk is really about...

-## n Ways that you can improve you life developing software using evolutionary design
+## n Ways that you can improve you life developing software using evolutionary design (you won't believe number 5!!!)

 (you won't believe number 5)